 Aristegui v.
 Mexico: freedom of expression or offense against the judiciary?

 As an introduction, is important to provide the reader with a context.
 Enrique Peña Nieto become President of the United Mexican States after an intensive media campaign, which had many subjective implications that in a certain way can also be objectively measured: the big publicity contracts with those media companies that pushed him to power and with some of its personnel, in many cases, are public.
 Hence, this campaign made the people, truly or falsely, to even believe that the marriage between Angélica Rivera Hurtado (a top soap opera actress in a world-class, globally-known, Mexican soap operas’ industry) and Enrique Peña Nieto, was solely media arranged and false.
 Though, it is not our job to provide the reader with elements in favour or against what could be or not a hoax.
 Nevertheless, there is also abundant information published by the investigative journalist María del Carmen Aristegui Flores and her team, that for many people may validly amount personal public attacks, perpetrate against this marriage and family.
 Whereas we have no objective elements to judge if some of that information was publicly relevant beyond gossip media, or not, especially since there is no link between the family of the president and the Constitution of Mexico; altho that, as far as we know, to the day, what pretended to be a certain type of accusations, have no objective basis, like for instance a persecution, or, specifically, a condemn of a misdoing attributed to any of the members of the so-called presidential family.
 Still, is true they do get protection, even against their will, from the respective authorities, and that, at the minimum, they do indirectly use state-resources.
 The core issue is, however, that this particular case could signify the beginning of the decline, at least in regard to popularity and public perception, not just of Angélica Rivera’s career and their family’s reputation, but of Peña Nieto’s six-year term as chief of the executive power.
-Furthermore, being Carmen Aristegui one of the most well-known and respected Mexican journalists, with international recognition, followed by the high-impact campaign deployed for the purpose of pointing out what in her perception was a collusion between the judicial public servants, the government and the company with which she had a contract, who, in her perspective, all plotted to act against her and her team, as vengeance for the publication of an investigation concerning a property of Angélica Rivera, colloquially known as the white house; due to it, that campaign that for example generated artistic expressions and provided her and her team with awards and victimized them and martyrized their radio show, for supposedly being unfairly fired and the contract unjustly terminated; that campaign, also signified a huge and persistent hole in the legitimacy and the credibility of the Mexican judicial system, which is validly argumentable that even indirectly affected the perception of the Mexican Supreme Court, exacerbating the social classes division, making attractive the popular clamour for what appears to be a populist punishment and an attack to the judicial independence, that has as its visible mask, as the tip of the iceberg, the pretended abrupt reduction in the judicial authorities’ salaries, which, if finally occurs, may impact not just the quality, but the perception the judicature’s employees have of themselves and of the institution, and also, in such a case, the image and respect they have for their superiors, not to mention the enormous loss of the judiciary in its moral capital.
+Furthermore, being Carmen Aristegui one of the most well-known and respected Mexican journalists, with international recognition, followed by the high-impact campaign deployed for the purpose of pointing out what in her perception was a collusion between the judicial public functionaries, the government and the company with which she had a contract, who, in her perspective, all plotted to act against her and her team, as vengeance for the publication of an investigation concerning a property of Angélica Rivera, colloquially known as the white house; due to it, that campaign that for example generated artistic expressions and provided her and her team with awards and victimized them and martyrized their radio show, for supposedly being unfairly fired and the contract unjustly terminated; that campaign, also signified a huge and persistent hole in the legitimacy and the credibility of the Mexican judicial system, which is validly argumentable that even indirectly affected the perception of the Mexican Supreme Court, exacerbating the social classes division, making attractive the popular clamour for what appears to be a populist punishment and an attack to the judicial independence, that has as its visible mask, as the tip of the iceberg, the pretended abrupt reduction in the judicial authorities’ salaries, which, if finally occurs, may impact not just the quality, but the perception the judicature’s employees have of themselves and of the institution, and also, in such a case, the image and respect they have for their superiors, not to mention the enormous loss of the judiciary in its moral capital.

 It is also important to indicate that the forthcoming reasonings and arguments, since most of the campaign’s cornerstone and legitimacy is based in a petition for supposed human rights violations; because of it, is important to mark that these elements were also sent to the Inter-American Commission on Human Rights in the form of an amicus curiae, with the intention of nourishing its criteria when deciding if Mexico directly violated Carmen Aristegui’s human rights, by imposing both a freedom of expression (freedom of thought and expression) and a judicial (right to a fair trial and right to judicial protection) censorships, or, otherwise, if the state, by omission, as will be seen, indeed violated, but other persons’ human rights.